 What is clevidipine (Cleviprex)?

 Clevidipine is in a group of drugs called calcium channel blockers.
-Clevidipine relaxes (widens) blood vessels and improves blood flow.
+It works by relaxing the muscles of your heart and blood vessels.

-Clevidipine is an injectable medication that is used to treat high blood pressure (hypertension) in people who cannot take medicine by mouth.
+Clevidipine is used to treat high blood pressure (hypertension) in people who cannot take medicine by mouth.

-Clevidipine may also be used for other purposes not listed in this medication guide.
+Clevidipine may also be used for purposes not listed in this medication guide.

 What are the possible side effects of clevidipine (Cleviprex)?